johnpeart/johnpeart.github.io/src/posts/blogpost/2023-12-28-2023-goals-in-review.md

 2023 is a success, by these crude measures.
 At least 80% of goals, at least 80% complete before the deadline.

-Let's see if I can keep it up for 2024.
+Let’s see if I can keep it up for 2024.

-> You can see my progress with this year's goals by visiting my [goals dashboard](/goals/).
+> You can see my progress with this year’s goals by visiting my [goals dashboard](/goals/).